-By fostering a safe, nurturing environment, Saint Christina's is committed to building resilience, promoting wellbeing, and ensuring that all children are happy, healthy, and able to thrive.

-22. Children Missing Education (CME) and Missing Children (see separate CME Policy): Our staff will follow the school's procedures for dealing with children who go missing, particularly on repeat occasions (including unexplainable and/or persistent absences from education) as outlined in the separate Children Missing Education Policy.
+- 20. Looked After Children: The Governors will ensure staff have the skills, knowledge and understanding necessary to keep safe children who are looked after by a Local Authority, if they have such children on roll.
+This includes ensuring that there is a designated member of staff with responsibility for their welfare and progress and educational achievement and ensuring this person has up to date assessment information from the relevant Local Authority.
+School staff will always participate in looked after reviews and meetings.
+This includes the child's social worker and virtual Headteacher, the most recent care plan and contact arrangements with parents, and delegated authority to carers including the child's legal status.
+In our school this person is the Deputy DSL who also functions as a Phase leader (Dan Burke for EYFS/KS1 and Louise Ellisdon for KS2). - 21.
+Child Mental Health: Saint Christina's takes its responsibilities towards children that may be experiencing mental health difficulties seriously.
+We provide support including having links with therapists, psychiatrists and the NHS.
+The staff team being responsible for the safety and well-being of children, operate an 'open door' policy to encourage children to seek help themselves and for staff to refer any concerns so they are dealt with quickly and appropriately.
+We work closely with these professionals to maintain the child's safety within school and adhere to any advice and guidance we are given.
+We want to make sure our children are happy, healthy and thrive and understand we all need a little help from time to time with the busy and stressful lives we have today. - 22.
+Children Missing Education (CME) and Missing Children (see separate CME Policy): Our staff will follow the school's procedures for dealing with children who go missing, particularly on repeat occasions (including unexplainable and/or persistent absences from education) as outlined in the separate Children Missing Education Policy.
 Understanding CME forms part of the Staff Induction Programme (please refer to the separate Staff Induction Policy).
 They should act to identify any risk of abuse, neglect and exploitation, including sexual abuse or exploitation.
 We have appropriate safeguarding policies, procedures and responses for children who go missing from education, particularly on repeat occasions.
 Staff are alert to signs to look out for and the individual triggers to be aware of when considering the risks of potential safeguarding concerns such as travelling to conflict zones, FGM and forced marriage.
 More information can be found in 'Statutory guidance on children who run away or go missing from home or care' and KCSIE.
 (DfE: September 2024).